koushil-mankali/interviewqs/README.md

-# interviewqs

-Interview Questions and Answers
+# Interview Questions and Answers

-This repo is for keeping a book of questions asked in interviews.
+### This repo is for keeping a book of questions asked in interviews.

-Companies Listed Till Now:
+## Companies Listed Till Now:

 1. lloyds.
 2. Publicis Sepient.